mozilla/addons-server/docs/topics/api/addons.rst

-   By default, the version list API will only return versions with valid statuses (excluding versions that have incomplete, disabled, deleted, rejected or flagged for further review files) - you can change that with the ``filter`` query parameter, which requires authentication and specific rights depending on the value:
+   By default, the version list API will only return versions with valid statuses (excluding versions that have incomplete, disabled, deleted, rejected or flagged for further review files) - you can change that with the ``filter`` query parameter, which requires authentication and specific permissions depending on the value:

     ================  ========================================================
                Value  Description